APLMOOC/APLMOOC/docs/course/ch5/part4.md

       ⍝ Transposing the array, the axes are now

-      ⍝ first couple to second couple, first partner to second partner, head to toe 1 3 2⍉PEOPLE
+      ⍝ first couple to second couple, first partner to second partner, head to toe ⍝ The last axis is filled by people from head to toe, then the middle axis switches partner, and the first axis switches couple
+      1 3 2⍉PEOPLE
 ⍣≢^
 ⍤⍬∧